Devamitta/devamitta.github.io/setup_hotkey.md

 ![hoteky](https://user-images.githubusercontent.com/64521731/151525627-95f8d5ce-eb88-46ec-9a03-fa34f63fbb04.png)

-Double click to highlight any Pāli word in any software or pdf and press the hotkey.
+Double click to highlight any Pāḷi word in any software or pdf and press the hotkey.
 A small GoldenDict window will open.
 DPD will automatically find any inflected word in the dictionary.

 ![popupwindow](https://user-images.githubusercontent.com/64521731/151526299-d8cd23c2-5e7c-4fd3-aeda-0e83b48c65e9.png)